jycl1234/DemoAPI/README.md

 `/api/getmaxprice/{itemname}`: This returns the max price of an item by `itemname`, which should be a string identical to an item name in the table.

+`/api/update`: This updates an existing item.
+The payload must be in JSON format, with Id (number), ItemName (string), and Cost (number).

 All endpoints return `success: true` on successful query, and `success: false` on not found or errors.